BSN to DNP Admissions

 - 4. Purpose and goals statement

-- What is the anticipated focus of your DNP final project, and why is this an important issue to address in your area of expertise in nursing?
+- What is an area of interest you have for a potential DNP project and why is this an important issue to address in your area of expertise in nursing?

 - 5. Online interview